Andrewsgotham/GeekExcel/_posts/2020-06-23-shortcut-to-fill-down-from-the-cell-left-in-excel-365.md

 ---
 ID: 8927
 post_title: >
-  Shortcut to Fill Down from the Cell Left in Excel 365!!!
+  Shortcut to Fill Right from the Cell
+  Left in Excel 365!!!
 author: Alice
 post_excerpt: ""
 layout: post